ClojureBridgeLondon/workshop-content-gitbook/development-tools/editor-guides/lighttable-windows8.md

 Leiningen is a tool used on the command line to manage Clojure projects.

-> see troubleshooing for leiningen installation
+> see troubleshooting for leiningen installation

 Next, go back to [the Leiningen Windows installer site](http://leiningen-win-installer.djpowell.net/) and download the file linked as "leiningen-win-installer."
 Run this executable and follow the "Detailed installation" section at the Leiningen Windows Installer site.
 At the end of the installation, leave "Run a Clojure REPL" checked before you click "Finish."
 If a terminal window opens that looks like the one on the Leiningen Windows installer site, then you are good to go.